 Additionally, it is an effective way of tracking an individual’s response to treatment.

 The test questions are not designed to trick the person in any way.

 They are only being used to determine whether or not someone potentially has dementia, and if they do, to help decide the best course of action to take in their treatment.

 If you have concerns about yourself or a loved one, talk to your (or their) primary care doctor.

 While the Medicare Annual Wellness Test should be done as part of your annual checkup, if you are worried about memory problems, rest assured that you do not need to wait a year to ask for a cognitive examination.

-Call your primary care doctor and ask them to set up an appointment to talk to them about your concerns.
+Call your primary care doctor and ask them to set up a separate visit to talk about your concerns.